 Doctor of Education

 The Doctor of Education (EdD) offers candidates the opportunity for advanced self-reflective research into the teaching profession and professional practice in education.
 The specific aim of the EdD is to develop research professionals.
 Students are assigned to a supervisor and an associate supervisor.
-The program offers an innovative approach to the professional doctorate, comprising several supervised research training components and a thesis of about 80,000 words.
+The program offers an innovative approach to the professional doctorate, comprising several supervised research training components and a thesis of approximately 80,000 words.

 Candidates progress through two phases.
-The program’s duration is three to four years full time or part-time equivalent with intakes in both semesters.
+The program’s duration is three to four years full-time or part-time equivalent with intakes in both semesters.

 Prospective candidates who submit a research proposal of 500–1000 words addressing criteria specified by the faculty and have at least three years' professional experience in education or a related field may apply for direct entry into the program, provided they satisfy one of the following.

 - BEd (or related area of study) with first- or second-class honours

 - MEd(Research) or equivalent, published research-based work acceptable to the faculty

 - MEd(Coursework), that was awarded with merit, and which included a dissertation of 12,000–15,000 words with a grade-point average of at least 75 per cent in the degree (a thesis or dissertation that was based solely on a review of the literature is not acceptable).